ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 ### User Acceptance Testing (UAT)

 A typical UAT scenario involves migrating a large group of users to a new solution, and making sure that existing functionality is replicated.
 A simple way of tracking progress is through a spreadsheet with a row per user and columns for recording completion of different actions.

-We have successfully used GitHub Projects for tracking user migration to a new database.
-Those internal to MoJ can access this private [project](https://github.com/orgs/moj-analytical-services/projects/72/views/1) as an example.
+Instead, we have successfully used GitHub Projects to track UAT progress.
+Those internal to MoJ can access this private [project](https://github.com/orgs/moj-analytical-services/projects/72/views/1) for tracking user migration to a new database as an example.
 For external users, the concept is straightforward:

 1. Create an [issue template](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository) to outline the different actions
 1. Generate a ticket for each artefact that needs to be migrated